Izison-benny/DDQN-CAV-Cybersecurity-Defense/README.md

 # DDQN-CAV-Cybersecurity-Defense
-DDQN-based adaptive cybersecurity defense system for CAVs using code-switching and burst attack evaluation.
+DDQN-based adaptive cybersecurity defense mechanism for CAVs using code-switching